suppeboi/flowers/README.md

 Conda is a package, dependency and environment manager for several languages, but in this project we will take advantage of the environment management capabilities.
 We will be using a version called Miniconda, which is installed by downloading and running a bash-script.
 Note that both the URL and the name of the script depend on your operating system.

 ##### macOS and Linux
+<b>Note!!: Users with newer macs with M1 or M2 chips need to follow a more complex installation pipeline for tensorflow seen [here](https://developer.apple.com/metal/tensorflow-plugin/)</b>

 macOS: https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh

 Linux: https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh